Hash List Importer

 If the standard import-option is chosen, the import-file must have Windows carriage-return line-feed (

 \x0d\x0a) endings and the following four fields without a header-row:

 - SHA-1 Hash

-The name or logical size fields may be left empty but if the hash-library output-option has been chosen then either or both of the MD-5 and SHA-1 fields must contain a value, which should be 16 or 20 bytes (32 or 40 characters) in length respectively.
-If the option to output to a binary file has been chosen then the MD-5 hash-value must be present (the SHA-1 hash-value won’t be used).
+The name or logical-size fields may be left empty, but if the hash-library output-option has been chosen, either or both of the MD-5 and SHA-1 fields must contain a value, which must be 16 or 20-bytes (32 or 40-characters) in length respectively.
+If the option to output to a binary file has been chosen, the MD-5 hash-value must be present (the SHA-1 hash-value won’t be used).

-If the hash-library output-option has been taken then the script will only use the fields from the NSRL-format file that contain the file-name, file-size, MD-5 and SHA-1 values.
-The examiner is required to specify an empty folder into which the resultant library will be written, and also the name and category of the single hash-set which will house the newly-imported items.
+If the hash-library output-option is taken, the examiner must specify an empty folder into which the resultant library will be written; also, the name and category of the single hash-set which will house the newly-imported items in the library.

 Once the hash-library has been created, the examiner can use the Hash Libraries option on the EnCase Case menu to set the new hash library as the current case’s primary or secondary library.
 It’s also possible to use the Manage Hash Library option on the Tools menu in order to import the hash-set from the newly created library into another library.

 It’s important to note that it’s not possible to remove a hash-set once it’s been added to a hash-library.
 To overcome this, it’s necessary to import the desired hash-set(s) into a new library whilst excluding the remainder.